Optimizing Systems Engineering Through the Vee Model

 In case you don’t remember the 1993 Jurassic Park, John Hammond almost realizes his dream of a zoo-like amusement park with live dinosaurs.
 His dreams come to a halt when the severely underpaid Dennis Nedry turns the park’s system off to steal InGen’s property, resulting in the dinosaurs’ escape and sending our heroes on a mission to escape Jurassic Park.

-Could Systems Engineering and some good Project Management have prevented the disaster that befalls our main characters and save Jurassic Park?
+Could Systems Engineering and some good Project Management have prevented the disaster that befalls our main characters and saved Jurassic Park?
 We think so.
 Jurassic Park is a perfect example of a system failure due to a lack of systems engineering.
 Here are our top 8 fails that systems engineering would have fixed.

 1) Not Listening to Your SMEs: A vital role of systems engineering is to listen to your Subject Matter Experts (SMEs).
 This is Hammond’s biggest failure.
 The insurance company required experts to inspect the park: Dr. Sattler, a paleobotanist, Dr. Grant, a paleontologist, and Dr. Malcolm, a chaotician.
 Hammond thought it was unnecessary to bring them in and minimized their opinions when they did not align with his goals.
-He also disregarded his staff’s opinions frequently.
+He also frequently disregarded his staff’s opinions.
 Communicating with your SMEs is so vital that it is usually the first part of the system lifecycle and part of the concept phase.
 Hammond did not even bring them in until the testing phase.

 2) Not Enough Time Spent in the Concept Phase of the Lifecycle: Ian Malcolm points out, “Your scientists were so preoccupied with if they could, that they didn’t stop to think if they should.”